Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Abstract

 \section{Abstract}

-Objective: Deep learning methods are at the forefront of automated epileptic seizure detection and onset zone localization using scalp-EEG.
-However, the performance of deep learning methods rely heavily on the quality of annotated training datasets.
-Scalp EEG is susceptible to high noise levels, which in turn leads to imprecise annotations of the seizure timing and characteristics.
-This ``label noise" presents a significant challenge in model training and generalization.
-In this paper, we introduce a novel statistical framework that informs a deep learning model of label ambiguity, thereby enhancing the overall seizure detection performance.
-Methods: Our Bayesian UncertaiNty-aware Deep Learning (BUNDL) strategy offers a straightforward and model-agnostic method for training deep neural networks with noisy training labels that does not add any parameters to existing architectures.
-By integrating domain knowledge into the statistical framework, we derive a novel KL-divergence-based loss function that capitalizes on uncertainty to better learn seizure characteristics from scalp EEG.
-Additionally, we explore the impact of improved seizure detection on the task of automated onset zone localization.
-Results: We validate BUNDL using a comprehensive simulated EEG dataset and two publicly available datasets collected Temple University Hospital (TUH) and Boston Children’s Hospital (CHB-MIT).
-BUNDL consistently improves the performance of three base models on simulated data under seven types of label noise and three EEG signal-to-noise ratios.
-Similar improvement were observed in the real-world TUH and CHB-MIT datasets.
-Finally, we demonstrate that BUNDL improves the accuracy of seizure onset zone localization.
-Conclusion: We have presented BUNDL, a novel method to handle noisy annotations that are common in EEG datasets of epilepsy.
-Our method can be seamless integrated with existing deep models used in clinical practice.
-Significance: Although deep learning models exist for seizure detection, there is a need for a training framework tailored to the complexities of EEG data.
-BUNDL is specifically designed to address label ambiguities, enabling the training of reliable and trustworthy models for epilepsy evaluation.
+Deep learning is advancing EEG processing for automated epileptic seizure detection and onset zone localization, yet its performance relies heavily on high-quality annotated training data.
+However, scalp EEG is susceptible to high noise levels, which in turn leads to imprecise annotations of the seizure timing and characteristics.
+This “label noise” presents a significant challenge in model training and generalization.
+In this paper, we introduce Bayesian UncertaiNty-aware Deep Learning (BUNDL), a novel algorithm that informs a deep learning model of label ambiguities, thereby enhancing the robustness of seizure detection systems.
+By integrating domain knowledge into an underlying Bayesian framework, we derive a novel KL-divergence-based loss function that capitalizes on uncertainty to better learn seizure characteristics from scalp EEG.
+Thus, BUNDL offers a straightforward and model-agnostic method for training deep neural networks with noisy training labels that does not add any parameters to existing architectures.
+Additionally, we explore the impact of improved detection system on the task of automated onset zone localization.
+We validate BUNDL using a comprehensive simulated EEG dataset and two publicly available datasets collected by Temple University Hospital (TUH) and Boston Children’s Hospital (CHB-MIT).
+Results show that BUNDL consistently identifies noisy labels and improves the robustness of three base models under various label noise conditions. { We also conduct ablation experiments on uncertainty quantification, evaluate cross-site generalizability to Siena EEG dataset, and quantify computational cost of all methods.} Furthermore, we demonstrate that BUNDL improves seizure onset zone localization accuracy.
+Ultimately, BUNDL presents as a reliable method that can be seamlessly integrated with existing deep models used in clinical practice, enabling the training of trustworthy models for epilepsy evaluation.